-C.3.1 Assessment of the individual suitability of members of the management body by CASPs and issuers of ARTs
+D.3.1 Assessment of the individual suitability of members of the management body by CASPs and issuers of ARTs

-- 50. As part of the assessment of the management body suitability, the issuer of ARTs or the CASP should assess the knowledge, skills and experience of individual members.
-For that purpose, the issuer of ART or the CASP should: - a. gather information through various channels and instruments (e.g. diplomas and certificates, recommendation letters, curricula vitae, interviews, questionnaires); - b. require the assessed individual to provide accurate information and to provide proof of that information, where necessary; - c. validate, to the extent possible, the correctness of the information provided by the assessed individual; - d. where applicable, evaluate within the management body in its supervisory function the assessment results; and - e. where necessary, identify necessary corrective measures. - 51.
+- 49. As part of the assessment of the management body suitability, the issuer of ARTs or the CASP should assess the knowledge, skills and experience of individual members.
+For that purpose, the issuer of ART or the CASP should: - a. gather information through various channels and instruments (e.g. diplomas and certificates, recommendation letters, curricula vitae, interviews, questionnaires); - b. require the assessed individual to provide accurate information and to provide proof of that information, where necessary; - c. validate, to the extent possible, the correctness of the information provided by the assessed individual; - d. where applicable, evaluate within the management body in its supervisory function the assessment results; and - e. where necessary, identify necessary corrective measures. - 50.
 The issuer of ARTs or the CASP should document a description of the position of the member for which an assessment was performed, including the role of that position within the issuer of ARTs or CASP and should specify the results of the assessment in relation to knowledge, skills and experience and the results of the assessment of good repute and time commitment made in line with these Guidelines.

-C.3.2 Assessment of the collective suitability of members of the management body by CASPs and issuers of ARTs
+D.3.2 Assessment of the collective suitability of members of the management body by CASPs and issuers of ARTs

-- 52. Where applicable, in assessing the collective appropriate knowledge, skill and experience, the issuer of ARTs or the CASP should assess the composition of the management body in its management and, where applicable, its supervisory functions separately. - 53.
-The assessment of the appropriate collective knowledge, skills and experience should provide a comparison between the appropriate knowledge, skills and experience of the management body required for the performance of all business activities, including their organisational aspects and underlying processes, and the management body's actual collective knowledge and experience. - 54.
-When assessing the collective appropriate knowledge, skills and experience of the management body, the issuer of ARTs or the CASP should first assess all individual members, map the results to the business activities and establish that for all such activities the
+- 51. Where applicable, in assessing the collective appropriate knowledge, skill and experience, the issuer of ARTs or the CASP should assess the composition of the management body in its management and, where applicable, its supervisory functions separately. - 52.
+The assessment of the appropriate collective knowledge, skills and experience should provide a comparison between the appropriate knowledge, skills and experience of the management body required for the performance of all business activities, including their organisational aspects and underlying processes, and the management body's actual collective knowledge and experience.

-- management body has collectively adequate knowledge, skills and experience to ensure the effective functioning of the management body. - 55.
+- 53. When assessing the collective appropriate knowledge, skills and experience of the management body, the issuer of ARTs or the CASP should first assess all individual members, map the results to the business activities and establish that for all such activities the management body has collectively adequate knowledge, skills and experience to ensure the effective functioning of the management body. - 54.
 The composition of the management body should ensure that the collective decision-making processes involve appropriate discussion, challenge and oversight.
-For that purpose, there should be a sufficient number of members with knowledge in each area to allow a discussion of decisions to be made. - 56.
-The issuer of ARTs or the CASP should perform an assessment of the collective suitability of the management body to perform their duties under MiCA and document the results using either: - a.
-The suitability matrix template included in Annex I as a basis and adapting it taking into account the criteria described in Section C.1; or - b. their own appropriate methodology in line with the criteria set out in these Guidelines.
+For that purpose, there should be a sufficient number of members with knowledge in each area to allow a discussion of decisions to be made. - 55.
+The issuer of ARTs or the CASP should perform an assessment using their own appropriate methodology in line with the criteria set out in these Guidelines and document the results.